mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 len_sort = lambda items: sorted(items, key=len)
 ```

-This is called **partial function application**: you already specified some of the arguments that your function will accept and you'll pass in the rest of the arguments later.
+This is called **partial function application**: you already specified some of the arguments that your function will accept, and you'll pass in the rest of the arguments later.

 ### How to do partial function application in Python

 Python provides tools that are designed specifically with partial function application in mind, and the main tool for that is `functools.partial`.
-`functools.partial` is preferred over defining your own function with `def` or your own anonymous function because it conveys the intent of partial function application in a clearer manner, because it supports introspection, and because it provides other niceties.
+`functools.partial` is preferred over defining your own function with `def` or your own anonymous function because it conveys the intent of partial function application in a clearer manner, it supports introspection, and it provides other niceties.

 Using `functools.partial`, the example with `sorted(..., key=len)` would be written as